CrossEye/BibleLiteracy/index.md

 These books describe a series of preachers/prophets who try to bring the people of Israel and Judah back to following God, with varying degress of success.
-The people are often swayed to worship the gods of the neighboring (or conquering) communities, and the prophets have to work hard to convince them to come back.
+The people are often swayed to worship the gods of the neighboring (or conquering) communities, and the prophets have to work hard to convince them return to God (who is sometimes called by the name Yaweh or Jehova, and other times called Lord, Lord God, or other variants).
 Sometimes the prophets themselves are not particularly willing.
 The books are often divided into Major and Minor Prophets, in part by the lengths of their texts.
 The Majors are Isaiah, Jeremiah, Ezekial, and Daniel, and if Lamentations is not included the poetry section, it is included here, attributed to Jeremiah.
-The other twelve are the Minors, including the short book of Jonah, which tells of a prophet fleeing from God's exhortation to go to a city and preach, who ends up overboard and in the belly of a whale until he repents and is spit back out, and ends up converting the people of that city.
+The other twelve are the Minors, including the short book of Jonah, which tells of a prophet fleeing from God's exhortation to go to a city and preach, who ends up overboard and in the belly of a whale until he repents and is spit back out, and ends up preaching to and converting the people of that city.

 ### The Apocrypha ###